The Duistermaat-Heckman formula and the cohomology of moduli spaces of polygons: Introduction

 Our approach to the cohomology ring of $M(r)$ is as follows.
 First we give an explicit description of the birational map between two polygon spaces $M(r)$ and $M(r')$ when $r$ and $r'$ lie in different chambers of the moment polytope $\mu_{U(1)^n}^{-1}(Gr(2,n))$.
-Using this description we prove that the first Chern classes $c_1,\ldots, c_n $ of the $n$ line bundles associated to the fibration $\mu^{-1}_{_{U(1)^n}}(r) \rightarrow M(r)$ generate the cohomology ring $H^*(M(r), \Q)$ (whenever $M(r)$ is a smooth manifold).
-This opens the opportunity to compute the relations on the generators $c_1, \ldots, c_n$ by applying the Duistermaat--Heckman Theorem, once the piece-wise polynomial function $\textrm{vol}M(r)$ that associates to each generic $r$ the symplectic volume of $M(r)$ is known, as it is in our case.
+Using this description we prove that the first Chern classes $c_1,\ldots, c_n $ of the $n$ line bundles associated to the fibration $\mu^{-1}_{U(1)^n}(r) \rightarrow M(r)$ generate the cohomology ring $H^*(M(r), \C)$ (whenever $M(r)$ is a smooth manifold).
+This provides the opportunity to determine the relations on the generators $c_1, \ldots, c_n$ by applying the Duistermaat--Heckman Theorem, once the piece-wise polynomial function $\textit{vol} \, M(r)$ that associates to each generic $r$ the symplectic volume of $M(r)$ is known, as it is in our case.
+In particular this also proves that polygon spaces only have even dimensional cohomology.
+The fact that $H^*(M(r), \C)$ is generated by the classes $c_i$'s was established in \cite[Corollary 7.4]{hk}, see also Remark \ref{hausknut}.

 Let us describe in more detail the results in this paper.
 Section \ref{inizio} is a brief overview on polygon spaces, where we give details for the symplectic reductions outlined above and for the moment polytope $\Xi := \mu_{U(1)^n}^{-1}(Gr(2,n))$.
+The polygon space $M(r)$ is a smooth K\"ahler manifold if and only if for any index set $I\subset \{1, \ldots, n\}$ the scalar quantity